 Lesson learned from The Beatles’ business card design:

 Want to model your business card design after The Beatles?
-Keep things simple with these Canva templates: Black Bold Script Graphic Design Business Card, Cream and Brown Elegant Fashion Business Card, and Template name.
+Keep things simple with these Canva templates: Black Bold Script Graphic Design Business Card(opens in a new tab or window), Cream and Brown Elegant Fashion Business Card(opens in a new tab or window), and Template name(opens in a new tab or window).

 There’s so much to learn from the business cards of the world’s most famous people.
-And if you can take those design lessons and apply them to your own business card design, there’s no reason your business card can’t make as big of an impact as Jobs, Gates, or McCartney.
+And if you can take those design lessons(opens in a new tab or window) and apply them to your own design using Canva's business card mockup(opens in a new tab or window), there's no reason your business card can’t make as big of an impact as Jobs, Gates, or McCartney.
 So get out there and get designing!